datalad-handbook/book/docs/code_from_chapters/yale.rst

 Importantly, this container does not need to contain the analysis script.
 It just needs the correct software that the script requires -- in this case, a Python 3 environment with nilearn installed.

+At this point in the tutorial, you should have created your own Docker container with the necessary Python environment.
+In addition to this Docker container, we're also providing a `singularity <http://singularity.lbl.gov/>`_ image.
+Singularity is a useful alternative to Docker, because, unlike Docker, it can be run on shared computational infrastructure such as HPC systems without posing a security risk.

 .. find-out-more:: Creating a Singularity container with Neurodocker and Singularity Hub

-   In order to create this Singularity image, you first need a recipe.
+   In order to create a Singularity image, you first need a recipe.
    `Neurodocker <https://github.com/ReproNim/neurodocker>`_ makes this really easy.
    Here's the command used for minimal nilearn :term:`container recipe`::